swiftlang/swift-package-manager/README.md

 For Quick Help use the ```swift package --help ``` command.

-For documentation on using Swift Package Manager, creating packages, and more, see the [documentation direcotry](Documentation).
+For documentation on using Swift Package Manager, creating packages, and more, see the [documentation directory](Documentation).

 For documentation on developing the Swift Package Manager itself, see the [contribution guide](CONTRIBUTING.md).